Tag: a fool and his money are soon parted

 A fool and his money are soon parted

 English Proverb: A fool and his money are soon parted Money is precious.
 Money can’t buy you happiness, but it can buy you the things that make you happy.
-The thing about money is that it’s tough to get and so easy to spend, so when we spend money, we have to take our time…
+Money is difficult to obtain and easy to spend, so when we spend money, we must take our time and consider what we spend it on.…